5 Ways Estate Planning Avoids Family Conflicts

 In your estate plan, you designate the person(s) who will administer your estate.
 In the absence of valid estate documents, a judge will apply state law and decide who administers your estate.
 Family members may fight for that privilege.

 Court battles are expensive.
 They reduce the assets in the estate.
 They also often fracture family relationships permanently.
 In addition, if you do not have an estate plan, your estate likely will go through the probate process, which means everything about the family conflict and your assets becomes public information.

-Some of the most contentious estate disputes revolve around who receives specific property, including money, personal items, and real estate.
+Some of the most contentious estate disputes revolve around who receives specific property, including money, personal items and real estate.
 Sometimes the personal property doesn’t even have great monetary value but does have great sentimental value.

-A sound estate plan addresses distribution of your estate in detail, including financial assets and personal property like family heirlooms and other items with sentimental value to specific family members.
-Your plan also determines disposition of real estate you own, including your family home or vacation property.
+A sound estate plan addresses the distribution of your estate in detail, including financial assets and personal property like family heirlooms and other items with sentimental value to specific family members.
+Your plan also determines the disposition of real estate you own, including your family home or vacation property.

-In the absence of an estate plan, state law determines distribution of your property.
+In the absence of an estate plan, state law determines the distribution of your property.
 In most cases, the distribution provided for by statute will not be the way you would want your property divided among your family members.
 It also likely will not be how family members think the property should be divided, which creates conflict among those individuals.

 Some of the most important documents in your estate plan protect you during your lifetime.
 If you suffer debilitating injuries in an accident or become ill or incapacitated, who will take care of you and of your finances?
 What are your wishes regarding medical care?
 Who will make your medical decisions?

 Family members often disagree about who is responsible in these situations.
 Those disagreements can escalate into lifelong conflict.
 They also can affect the quality of your care and management of your finances.